python-cffi/cffi/doc/source/ref.rst

 **ffi.from_buffer(python_buffer)**: return a ``<cdata 'char[]'>`` that points to the data of the given Python object, which must support the buffer interface.
 This is the opposite of ``ffi.buffer()``.
-It gives a reference to the existing data, not a copy; It does not work with the built-in type unicode.
+It gives a reference to the existing data, not a copy.
 It is meant to be used on objects containing large quantities of raw data, like bytearrays or ``array.array`` or numpy arrays.
-It supports both the old buffer API (in Python 2.x) and the new memoryview API.
+It supports both the old *buffer* API (in Python 2.x) and the new *memoryview* API.
 Note that if you pass a read-only buffer object, you still get a regular ``<cdata 'char[]'>``; it is your responsibility not to write there if the original buffer doesn't expect you to.
+*In particular, never modify byte strings!*

 The original object is kept alive (and, in case of memoryview, locked) as long as the cdata object returned by ``ffi.from_buffer()`` is alive.